thomasareed/pict/VERSHIST.md

 # PICT - Post-Infection Collection Toolkit
 ## Version history

+### June 29, 2019, part 2

+* Added collection of more data
+	* OpenBSM audit log artifacts (which can be viewed with praudit)
+	* en0 and en1 config information (so you have a record of the collected machine's IP address!)

 ### June 29, 2019

 * Fixed issue with creation dates collected by fileinfo.py